indico/indico-user-docs/docs/conferences/timetable.md

 In this timetable, there is one top-level contribution (Welcome speech) and two sessions (Talks & Workshops).
 The _Talks_ session has two scheduled session blocks, morning and afternoon, with several contributions in each block.
 There is also a break between the two blocks.
 The Workshops session has only one scheduled session block with several contributions in it.

 Note that despite the event having two sessions, the timetable only contains sessions blocks as sessions cannot be scheduled directly.
-Even if a session has only session block like the _Workshops_ session in the example, a session blocks needs to be created regardless.
+Even if a session has only one session block like the _Workshops_ session in the example above, a session block needs to be created regardless.

 Besides contributions, there exist also subcontributions which can be created inside a contribution.
-However, these are simply part of its parent contribution and cannot be individually scheduled.
+However, these are simply part of its parent contribution and cannot be individually scheduled in the timetable.

 ### Creating a timetable

 In this section, we will show how to create an event timetable using session blocks, contributions and breaks.

 Note that contributions have a slightly different behaviour in meetings and conferences.
 In a meeting, a contribution is an entry in the timetable representing a talk or a discussion item and it has no other purpose outside the timetable.
-In conferences, contributions are much more versatile and besides the timetable, they are also used for the Call for abstracts and the Peer reviewing and Editing modules.
+In conferences, contributions are much more versatile and besides the timetable, they are also used for the [Call for abstracts](./cfa.md) and the [Peer reviewing](./papers/introduction.md) and [Editing](./papers/introduction.md) modules.

 #### Contributions

-We will start with the simplest case, which is simply adding contributions to the timetable without using any session blocks.
+We will start with the simplest case, which is adding contributions to the timetable without using any session blocks.

 To schedule a contribution, first navigate to _Timetable_ in the management area of your event.
 This opens the top-level view of the timetable.
-If your event lasts multiple days, you will see at the top tabs with multiple days.
+If your event lasts multiple days, you will see at the top several tabs, each representing one day of the timetable.
 Switching between them will show you the programme for the given day.

 ![](../assets/conferences/timetable/timetable_days.png)

 The days you will see here depend on the start and end date of your event.

-To add a contribution, select a day and click on _Add new_ in the top right and then select _Contribution_ from the dropdown menu.
+To add a contribution, select a day and click on _Add new_ in the top right corner of the timetable and then select _Contribution_ from the dropdown menu.

 ![](../assets/conferences/timetable/add_contrib.png)